3 Low Maintenance Dog Breeds Suitable For Stay at Home Moms

 A small puppy running around and playing with the kids is fine, but once they grow up and become a large dog, which is above 80 pounds, then you will have a problem.
 A dog not able to control itself will cause issues no matter what.

-They are loving little beasts who like attention, but don’t demand it, which is just great if they are along with children.
+German shepherd dog breeds are loving little beasts who like attention, but don’t demand it, which is just great if they are along with children.

 Relationship with children

-German shepherds get along great with children and can even cope with the rough play some kids give them.
+German shepherds dog breeds get along great with children and can even cope with the rough play some kids give them.
 If these dogs a raised right, then they will let the children do anything they want as long as he gets a little bit of affection afterward.

 We suggest cutting their nails frequently because if they step on a kid’s hand or any other body part, then it will hurt like hell.
 A dog like this is smart enough to realize their mistake as soon as they make it, which is why they don’t put their whole body-weight on that one leg, instead they back off.
 But if their nails aren’t cut, then the damage has likely already been done.

-Although dog school might be needed as some of them have a hard time overcoming certain learning obstacles, in this case, they likely won’t do well, as an outside stimulus to learn doesn’t motivate themselves enough usually.
+Although dog school might be needed as some of them have a hard time overcoming certain learning obstacles, in this case, they likely won’t do well as an outside stimulus to learn doesn’t motivate themselves enough usually.

 The preferred thing would be to have a garden available for such a dog, but if that isn’t an option, then you need to bring them to a doggy park.
 Or somewhere they don’t need a leash, because trust us, you are not able to run that fast.